 She earned her MBA at the University of Derby and Bachelor’s degree at Binghamton University (SUNY).
 Lisa-Michelle holds certificates in marketing analytics, management effectiveness, project management, fundraising and development, human resource management, harassment and discrimination prevention, positive psychology, positive psychology coaching, coaching, psychological first aid, and mental health first aid with three concentrations — veterans, military servicepersons, and their families; higher education; and youth.
 She recently completed the certificate in happiness studies (CiHS) with Tal Ben-Shahar.

 When she’s not passionately working to accomplish her goals and help others achieve success, she enjoys hiking, traveling, cooking, baking, reading, and spending time with friends and family.
-She is a four-time 52 Hike Challenge Finisher and completed Hiker Babes’ Journey to 100.
+She’s a five-time 52 Hike Challenge Finisher and completed Hiker Babes’ Journey to 100.

 Lisa-Michelle would like better resources provided to law enforcement and community organizations to handle the epidemic of online hate.
-She served as an executive board member of #ICANHELP and encourages inspirational programs in schools to help foster online civility and positivity, empathy, kindness, and respect, as well as programs and resources for youth engaging in cyberbullying.
+She currently serves on the New York Cyber Abuse Task Force and previously served as an executive board member of #ICANHELP.
+She encourages inspirational programs in schools to help foster online positivity, empathy, kindness, and respect, as well as programs and resources for youth engaging in cyberbullying.